tedimv/experiments-E2ETypes/README.md

 # Project goals
-The aims to briefly explore options of creating end-to-end type safety between backend APIs and frontend clients by relying on automatic type generation since manually describing requests/responses/errors is not sustainable.
+The aims is to briefly explore options of creating end-to-end type safety between backend REST APIs and frontend clients by relying on automatic type generation since manually describing requests/responses/errors is not sustainable.

+GraphQL has similar tools for generating types but it's not the focus of this experiment.

 #### Progress report
 The current solution is not 100% automatic but covers all major painpoints: